4paradigm/OpenMLDB/docs/en/cli.md

 AddReplica ok
 ```

-#### delreplica
+### delreplica

-Delete replica
+Delete replicas

 Command format: `delreplica table_name pid_group endpoint`

-* table\_name table name
+* table\_name: table name
-* pid\_group shard id collection.
+* pid\_group: the collection of shard IDs.
 There can be the following situations
     * a single shard
-    * Multiple shards, separated by commas.
+    * Multiple shard IDs, separated by commas.
 Such as 1,3,5
-    * Shard interval, the interval is a closed interval.
-For example, 1-5 means shard 1, 2, 3, 4, 5
+    * A range of shard IDs with a closed interval; for example, 1-5 means shard 1, 2, 3, 4, 5
-* endpoint endpoint to delete replicas
+* endpoint: The endpoint of node to be deleted as a replica

 ```
 > showtable test1